AccessabilityContactSelect language: DE

 Experience the future: The international trade fair for quantum sensor and measurement technology

-For the third time World of Quantum offers an international platform to leading solution providers and research institutions from the fields of quantum sensor technology, quantum measurement technology and quantum imaging.
-Also thanks to the two concurrent leading trade fairs Laser World of Photonics and automatica, a cross-industry specialist community with broad application know-how, photonic-enabling expertise and scientific excellence will come together at the exhibition center.
+World of Quantum offers an international platform to leading solution providers and research institutions from the fields of quantum sensor technology, quantum measurement technology and quantum imaging.
+A cross-industry expert community with broad application know-how, photonic-enabling expertise and scientific excellence will also be coming together at the exhibition center thanks to the two leading trade fairs Laser World of Photonics and automatica being held at the same time.

 • Quantum optical spectroscopy and imaging